ATMasoumi/TransferListChallenge/README.md

-Given the customer has favorites transfers(locally) When the customer requests to see their favorites transfers Then the app should display the latest favorites transfers from local cache otherwise should not display favorites section
+Given the customer has favorites transfers(locally) When the customer requests to see their favorites transfers Then the app should display the latest favorites transfers from local cache Otherwise should not display favorites section

 Given the customer doesn't have connectivity
 When the customer requests to see their favorites transfers